Sakura and Snow

 He crushed it in his mind.

+He had no intention of being moved by anything other than his will and the necessities of being the creature that he was.
 And he would play the game out to its conclusion.
-He had decided the outcome long ago, and saw no reason to change his mind.
+He had decided the outcome long ago, and he saw no reason to change his mind.

-<I won't be made a fool of once again.>
+I won't be made a fool of again.

 He realized then that he was still more than a bit disturbed: probably the last vestiges of the healing spell's return.
 That wouldn't do at all.
-As Seishirou attended to the soft, awkward sounds of Subaru in the other room, taking clothes out of the plastic bag, he carefully put his own mind in order, letting the bright pieces of its structure settle into their usual configurations.
-After a while, it felt as though the effects of backlash were fading.
-That had been very odd...he couldn't understand why a wholly positive spell, one he'd performed for himself numerous times, would come back in that way--and if it had, why his protections hadn't stopped it.
-Maybe it was because he'd called more power than was usual for the spell and sustained it longer...or maybe because he'd used it to heal another person.
+As he attended to the low, awkward sounds of Subaru moving about in the other room, taking clothes out of the plastic bag, he carefully put his mind into order, sorting through the bright pieces of its structure, letting them settle comfortably back into their usual configurations.
+After a while, it felt as if the effects of the backlash were fading.
+That had been very odd...he couldn't understand why a wholly positive spell, one that he'd performed for himself numerous times, would come back in that way--and if it had, why his protections hadn't stopped it.
+Maybe it was because he had called more power than usual and had sustained it for longer...or maybe it was because he'd used the spell to heal another person.

 Well, he wouldn't do that again, anyway.

-Seishirou stretched again and ran a hand through his hair.
-He felt quite clear now in mind and body.
-There was still one very small disquiet, though, and it bothered him.
+Seishirou stretched once more and ran a hand through his hair.
+He felt quite clear now in both mind and body.
+There was still one very small, lingering disquiet, though.

 He didn't know what had happened to Hokuto.

-But when Seishirou had reached out to bind that one victim's soul, he had found...nothing.
-A hint of essence that vanished even as he tried to touch it, and that was all.
+But when Seishirou had reached out to bind that particular victim's soul, he had found...nothing.
+A hint of essence that had vanished even as he tried to grasp it, and that was all.

-Hokuto had gone somewhere, in the moment of her death, and Seishirou had no idea where she could be.
+Hokuto had gone somewhere, in the moment of her death, and Seishirou had no idea where she might be.

-He had wondered at the time if Subaru had had something to do with it, or if possibly it had been the grandmother's action.
-If Subaru didn't know about it, though, then it seemed that neither was the case.
-Perhaps something else had already claimed her soul...or perhaps her uniquely carefree nature had given her the ability to escape his spell.
+He had wondered at the time if Subaru had had something to do with it, or if possibly it had been their grandmother's work.
+If Subaru knew nothing about it, though, then it seemed that neither was the case.
+Perhaps something else had already claimed her soul, or perhaps her uniquely carefree nature combined with that trace of magical ability had given her the ability to escape his spell.

 In any case, a single mislaid soul shouldn't cause any problems.
-She had not been a magician, after all...he didn't imagine that she could do anything to affect him, should she happen to turn up again.
-But he didn't like leaving the matter even the least bit uncertain--and particularly not now, when he felt a new and urgent need to be alert in all things regarding Subaru.
+She hadn't been a full-fledged onmyouji herself, after all, and even if she happened to turn up again, he didn't imagine that she could do anything to interfere with him.
+But he didn't like leaving the matter even the least bit uncertain, and particularly not now, when he felt a new and urgent need to be alert in all things regarding Subaru.
 He would have to put some effort into tying up that loose end as well.

-Seishirou scowled slightly.
+Seishirou scowled.
 The combination of cigarettes and the afternoon sleep had left a vile taste in his mouth.
 He swung off the couch and strode into the bedroom, ignoring Subaru's outraged yip at being caught half-dressed.

-He didn't speak or offer Subaru more than that briefest of glances as he passed through.
-Best if Subaru left quickly, Seishirou decided...best to give him the opportunity, if he chose to take it.
+He didn't speak or offer Subaru more than that briefest glance as he passed through.
+Best if Subaru left quickly, Seishirou decided--best to give him the opportunity to do so, if he chose to take it.

 Seishirou walked into the bathroom and shut the door.